 I also firmly believe that we must expand our skilled workforce to get our economy growing.
 Education is essential to workforce readiness and must be aligned with the in-demand jobs of our community and state.

-With regards to higher education, under the leadership of Chairwoman Virginia Foxx (R-NC-5), the Education and the Workforce committee has developed its vision for the future of higher education.
-Specifically, my colleagues and I are seeking to simplify and improve student aid, promote access to postsecondary education, empower students to make informed decisions by strengthening transparency, and limit the role of the federal government by reducing bureaucratic red tape.
+With regards to higher education and during the previous Congress, the House Education and Labor Committee developed a vision for the future of higher education.
+Our vision was aimed at simplifying and improving student aid, promoting access to postsecondary education, empowering students to make informed decisions by strengthening transparency, and limiting the role of the federal government by reducing bureaucratic red tape.

-With this in mind, you may be interested to know that Chairwoman Foxx recently introduced H.R.
-4508, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act.
-It has been more than 50 years since we have seen a major overhaul of the higher education system and 9 years since the last reauthorization of the Higher Education Act.
-Americans should no longer accept the status quo of outdated laws that aren’t working for the majority of students.
+With this in mind, I was proud to support H.R.
+4508, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act during the 115th Congress, a major overhaul of the higher education system and 9 years since the last reauthorization of the Higher Education Act.
+This bill made significant student loan reforms to help tackle this growing issue of student debt in a responsible manner.

 Washington, DC Office